EDUCATE ON ISSUES, CANDIDATES AND WHY ELECTIONS MATTER

 - Stress to the staff at your student newspaper that students have few trusted sources for information on political candidates, and that they can play a critical role in preparing the campus for Election Day.

 - Encourage your student paper to cover your efforts and student participation in campaigns.
-They could even run columns by the Young Democrats and Young Republicans members.
+They could even run ongoing columns by the College Democrats and College Republicans.

 - Ask them to print CEEP’s nonpartisan candidate guides as inserts or to build off them for coverage.
 See our toolkit on Working with Your Student Newspaper for additional specific ideas.